Rhoxio/teaching-materials/building-software.md

 Do your best to itemize each piece, but don't feel bad if you have no idea how long something will take.
 A good starting point for junior developers is 8-12 hours per related feature set (how you grouped them naturally), 8 hours for a mid-level, and 4 for a senior proficient in the language.
 Time spent is VERY dependent on the task at hand and is by no means a static guideline - just a suggestion to base your expectations on.
 If you really are not sure, overestimate by a little bit as you will rarely find a time when you can simply build something and have it run perfectly - in fact it will probably almost never happen unless you are super familiar with the tools you are working with already.
 Sometimes sticky bugs come up, so adding an hour or two on to something you are unfamiliar with is perfectly acceptable.

 Most tasks should be broken down into 3-4 hour blocks, but large or key features are going to take longer to get right.
 If you find you are having to guesstimate too much, try pulling back and breaking that item down into more parts.
 Most of the time, there are multiple complicated steps that need to be taken to even get a single feature working on a basic level.

+For example, having a user upload a photo is actually fairly complicated:
+- For User photo uploads to work:
+	- Carrierwave must be set up correctly for HTTP
+	- S3 bucket must be created
+	- S3 bucket permissions must be set
+	- UI for  photo uploads should be built (this should be a whole new item in and of itself)
+	- Users must be able to delete photos
+	- They must be able to set a 'default' photo

 > Written with [StackEdit](https://stackedit.io/).